robchendev/FRET/README.md

     <link>

-Only works in the channel whose ID is written in `promotionChannel` in the `ids.JSON` file.
+Only works in the channel whose ID is written in `shareYourMusicChannel` in the `ids.JSON` file.
 Creates a thread under the message.
 The purpose of this is to avoid these promotional links from getting buried due to people who talk about the promoted link (usually a video).
 The thread is auto-archived in 24 hours and can be un-archived by anyone who writes a message in the thread.
 Automatically handles thread titling.
 Any message that isnt a link is removed and the user is reminded that discussion is only allowed in the threads.

     <#channel> <message>